keybase/client/shared/images/iconfont/README.md

 1. check the agree then download
 1. replace `kb.ttf` with the file of the same name from the downloaded zip file

-## Update the flowtype and fonts on both apps
+## Phase 5: Update the flowtype and fonts on both apps

 1. Go to `shared/`
 1. Run ```yarn run updated-fonts```